flairNLP/transformer-ranker/docs/README.md

 # Documentation

 __Welcome__ to the docs (/tutorials) for TransformerRanker.
-This tool lets you rank language models on downstream NLP tasks.
+It is a lightweight tool for ranking language models on downstream NLP tasks.
-Right now it supports token, text, text-pair classification and regression tasks.
+It currently supports token, text, text-pair classification and regression tasks.

 # Content